All Episodes

 Get on it.

-November the eighth.
+November the 8th.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-Hour two Sean Hannity Show, toll-free, 800-941.
+Hour two, Sean Hannity Show, toll-free, 800-941.

-Sean, you want to be a part of the program.
+Sean, you want to be a part of the program?

-Arizona is a very, very critical state for the Republicans, both for the senatorial race, and that of course is Blake Masters, who I thought had a great debate against Mark Kelly last week.
+Arizona is a very, very critical state for the Republicans, both for the senatorial race, and that, of course, is Blake Masters, who I thought had a great debate against Mark Kelly last week.

 I'm not sure how many more times they're scheduled to debate.

-And that's where Carrie Lake has a pretty significant lead over Katie Hobbs.
+And also in terms of the gubernatorial race, and that's where Kerry Lake has a pretty significant lead over Katie Hobbs.

-And after watching Katie Hobbs this weekend on CBS, uh she's clearly not qualified to be the governor of the great state of Arizona.
+And after watching Katie Hobbs this weekend on CBS, she's clearly not qualified to be the governor of the great state of Arizona.

 Let me play it for you.